curtclifton/bbedit-swift-clm/README.md

 ## Status

-This is a first draft.
-Keyword highlighting is all that works at the moment.
+I’m actively updating this at the moment.
+Keyword and commenting highlighting is all that works at the moment.

 ## Installation